 Each department provides its own set of requirements for the Bioinformatics Option and each specifies the minimum courses which the student must master in order to work in this interdisciplinary and evolving environment.
 These provide a strong multidisciplinary background for each student.
 Although the core curriculum is specific it still allows flexibility for electives supporting the students' selection of a focus for their personalized bioinformatics program.

-• Undergraduate students who major in biology, chemistry, computer science or mathematics may elect the bioinformatics option.
+Undergraduate students who major in biology or computer science may elect the bioinformatics option.
 Visit the Bio-Cheminformatics undergraduate page for curriculum and application information.

 The program provides even greater flexibility at the doctoral level, where the students can create a Bio/Cheminformatics program tailored to their individual interests and background.